How to Convert a Spreadsheet Worksheet to JSON Using Aspose.Cells Cloud API

 The ConvertWorksheetToJson endpoint reads a spreadsheet file from the local file system, extracts the specified worksheet, and returns its content as a JSON file.
 The conversion is performed entirely on Aspose.Cells Cloud servers, so no intermediate upload or storage is required.
 It supports password‑protected workbooks, custom font locations, and regional settings, delivering a fast, cloud‑native solution for exporting worksheet data to JSON for downstream processing.

-Convert Worksheet To Json API
+Convert Worksheet To JSON API

-API Endpoint
+Web API

 PUT https://api.aspose.cloud/v4.0/cells/convert/worksheet/json